With You and the Rain: Manga

 In North America, the manga has been licensed for English digital release by Kodansha USA and the first volume was published on November 23, 2021.

-Volume list
+Volumes

+Anime

+In August 2024, it was announced that the manga would receive an anime television series adaptation.
+The series is produced by Lesprit and directed by Tomohiro Tsukimisato, with series composition by Touko Machida, characters designed by Ayano Ōwada, animals designed by Ryo Yatate, and music by Rei Ishizuka.
+It aired from July 6 to September 21, 2025, on the NUMAnimation programming block on ANN affiliates, including TV Asahi, as well as BS Asahi.
+The opening theme song is "Ame to" (雨と) (also known as "Chuva"), performed by Mamiko Suzuki, while the ending theme song is "Filled", performed by Kei Sugawara.

+Crunchyroll will stream the series.
+Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) for streaming on its Ani-One Asia's YouTube channel.

+Episodes

 Reception

-In a review of the first two volumes, Rebecca Silverman of Anime News Network praised the series for its art and its story, stating: "With You and the Rain is a slow, sweet story about the bond between a woman and her pet.
+In a review of the first two volumes, Rebecca Silverman of Anime News Network praised the series for its art and its story, stating, "With You and the Rain is a slow, sweet story about the bond between a woman and her pet.
 Does it matter what the pet is?
 Maybe, but I think the main appeal of this series is how simple it is to just sit back and enjoy the ride."

-The series was nominated for the 2022 Next Manga Award in the print manga category and was placed 4th out of 50 nominees.
+The series was nominated for the 2022 Next Manga Award in the print manga category and was placed fourth out of 50 nominees.